-- You have the obligation to report any injuries, your name, address, as well as driver’s license number and vehicle registration number to the local law enforcement agency or State police as soon as possible.
+- You have an obligation to report any injuries, your name, address, as well as driver’s license number and vehicle registration number to the local law enforcement agency or State police as soon as possible.
 If someone in another vehicle is injured, you should offer your assistance and try to help them get to the doctor or a hospital if it is necessary.

 - If you’ve also sustained an injury, report the incident to the police as soon as you can.
 You should provide the same information, including your driver’s license number and vehicle registration number, your name, address, and information regarding the other vehicle and its occupants.

-- If you’ve hit parked, unattended vehicle or property, you have to make a reasonable effort to find the owner.
+- If you’ve hit a parked, unattended vehicle or property, you have to make a reasonable effort to find the owner.
 If you are not successful in that search, you have to leave a note containing your contact information and report it to the police within 24 hours.

 Both the responsibilities and charges for leaving the scene of an accident depend on whether you were behind the wheel or a passenger, whether the accident involved an unattended vehicle or attended vehicle, the amount of property damaged, and whether the accident led to injury or death of a pedestrian or other driver.

 An accident involving a party leaving the accident scene is often a subject of a police department investigation.
-Talking to the police about this type of accident without consulting a lawyer that deals regularly with these traffic violations can be a mistake, because law enforcement officers are trained professionals.
+Talking to the police about this type of accident without consulting a lawyer that regularly deals with these traffic violations can be a mistake because law enforcement officers are trained professionals.

 Depending on the details of the accident, your hit and run might be charged as a misdemeanor or felony, with possible penalties including fines, jail time, and a suspension of your license.
-If you have been charged with this type of accident, reach out to Jay P. Mykytiuk of Scrofano Law to learn what are your options for defense.
+If you have been charged with this type of accident, reach out to Jay P. Mykytiuk of Scrofano Law to learn what your options are for defense.

 Talk to a criminal defense expert today.
 Call 202-318-3761 or contact us right away.